shawntabrizi/substrate-collectables-workshop/1/introduction.md

 error[E0499]: cannot borrow `s` as mutable more than once at a time
 ```

-For example the following malicious code
+For example, the following code will not compile:

 ```rust
 fn main() {